Northern Italy in Winter: The Towns That Still Feel Alive

 Bergamo Alta

 Grey afternoons are part of winter here, and Bergamo Alta handles them well.
-The Accademia Carrara is a good place to disappear into for an hour when the weather isn’t cooperating.
-It’s calm, not overwhelming, and easy to enjoy without needing to commit a whole afternoon.
-Afterwards, wandering back uphill through the smaller lanes often feels better than heading straight down.
+Accademia Carrara sits just outside the walls and is easy to reach on foot or by a short bus ride.
+It’s not overwhelming, and you can move through it slowly without needing to commit a full afternoon.
+Afterwards, walking back uphill through the smaller lanes near Porta Sant’Agostino often feels better than heading straight down, especially as the light starts to fade and the town shifts into evening.

 Where to stay in Bergamo